-- Evaluate its public involvement policy in context with existing population sectors identifying those population sectors that would normally not received information. - Conduct community involvement efforts for all its major projects and programs including moving toward continued improvements for an accessible website. - Conduct public outreach activities for transportation plans and initiatives.
-Another area of emphasis is to facilitate public involvement in transit planning. - Finalize an enhanced Public Participation Policy which incorporates best practices for outreach and inclusion.
-This will likely involve professional consulting assistance to upgrade social media outreach.
+- Evaluate the public involvement policy in context with existing population sectors identifying those population sectors that would normally not received information. - Conduct community involvement efforts for all major projects and programs including moving toward continued improvements for an accessible website. - Conduct public outreach activities for transportation plans and initiatives.
+Another area of emphasis is to facilitate public involvement in transit planning. - Integrate Virtual Public Involvement (VPI) tools implemented during the pandemic into the overall transportation planning process and ensure continued public participation by individuals without access to computers and mobile devices

+• Review the Public Participation Policy which incorporates best practices for outreach and inclusion.